+address ::context

-address ::context address \$p
+address \$p

 Context switch to the specified process.
 A context switch operation is valid only when using the kernel target.
 The process context is specified using the address of its proc structure in the kernel's virtual address space.
 The special context address "0" is used to denote the context of the kernel itself.
-MDB can perform only a context switch when examining a crash dump if the dump contains all physical memory pages (as opposed to just kernel pages).
-The kernel crash dump facility can be configured to dump all pages using dumpadm(1M).
+MDB can only perform a context switch when examining a crash dump if the dump contains the physical memory pages of the specified user process (as opposed to just kernel pages).
+The kernel crash dump facility can be configured to dump all pages or the pages of the current user process using dumpadm(1M).
+The ::status dcmd can be used to display the contents of the current crash dump.